Koh Samui - Things to Do in Koh Samui in March

 Frequently Asked Questions

-What are the most popular activities in Koh Samui in March?
+What Are the Most Popular Activities in Koh Samui in March?

 March is peak dry season on Koh Samui, which makes it ideal for outdoor and water-based activities.
 The most popular options include full-day boat trips to Ang Thong Marine Park (a 42-island archipelago with emerald lagoons and snorkeling), scuba diving day trips to Koh Tao where visibility regularly exceeds 20 metres, and hiking to Na Muang Waterfall in the island's interior.
 On land, Muay Thai bouts at Chaweng Stadium run several nights a week, and cooking classes near Fisherman's Village in Bophut are consistently well-reviewed and easy to book on arrival.

-What is the weather like in Koh Samui in March?
+What Is the Weather Like in Koh Samui in March?

 March is one of the driest and sunniest months on Koh Samui, sitting squarely in the Gulf of Thailand's dry season.
 Daytime temperatures typically reach 31–33°C (88–91°F), dropping to around 24–25°C (75–77°F) overnight.
 Rainfall is minimal — usually under 50mm for the entire month — and humidity, while present, is noticeably lower than the wet season months of October and November.
 Expect calm, clear seas on the east coast beaches like Chaweng and Lamai, with excellent conditions for swimming and snorkeling.

-Is March a good time to visit Koh Samui?
+Is March a Good Time to Visit Koh Samui?

 Yes — March is widely considered one of the best months to visit.
 The dry season is in full swing, the seas are calm and blue, and the island avoids both the intense heat of April–May and the October–November monsoon.
 The trade-off is that it's high season: accommodation and flights cost more (budget hotels run 1,500–3,000 THB a night, beachfront resorts considerably more), and popular beaches like Chaweng can feel busy on weekends.
 Booking accommodation at least a month in advance is strongly recommended.

-How crowded is Koh Samui in March?
+How Crowded Is Koh Samui in March?

 March falls firmly in high season, so the island is busy — particularly around Chaweng Beach, which is Samui's most developed and tourist-heavy stretch.
 That said, it's generally less frantic than the Christmas–New Year peak.
 If you prefer quieter beaches, Maenam on the north coast and Bangrak near Big Buddha offer the same calm seas with noticeably fewer sun loungers.
 Ang Thong Marine Park boat tours can fill up, so book a day ahead rather than walking up on the day.

-Are there any festivals or events in Koh Samui in March?
+Are There Any Festivals or Events in Koh Samui in March?

 Makha Bucha, one of Thailand's most important Buddhist holidays, sometimes falls in March (the exact date shifts each year with the lunar calendar — check in advance).
 On this day, alcohol sales are prohibited at shops and most venues, and it's worth visiting a temple like Wat Plai Laem near Big Buddha to see candlelit processions after dark.
 Beyond that, March doesn't have a fixed local festival calendar, but beach clubs around Chaweng and Bophut run regular weekend events; check Instagram pages for venues like ARK Bar or Green Mango for current schedules.

-Is the sea safe for swimming and snorkeling in Koh Samui in March?
+Is the Sea Safe for Swimming and Snorkeling in Koh Samui in March?

 Yes — March offers some of the year's best sea conditions on Koh Samui's east coast.
 The Gulf of Thailand is calm and clear, with water temperatures around 28–29°C and good visibility for snorkeling.
 The beaches at Chaweng, Lamai, and Choeng Mon are all safe for swimming, with gentle surf and no significant jellyfish season at this time of year.
 For the clearest underwater visibility and the most diverse marine life, day-trip divers head to Koh Tao, about 1.5 hours north by fast ferry.

-What should I pack for a trip to Koh Samui in March?
+What Should I Pack for a Trip to Koh Samui in March?

 Pack light — think breathable linen or cotton clothing, swimwear, and sandals.
 A wide-brim hat and reef-safe, high-SPF sunscreen are non-negotiable; the March sun is strong and burns fast.
 One light layer or pashmina is useful for heavily air-conditioned restaurants and the airport.
 If you plan to visit temples, bring a sarong or carry long trousers, as shoulders and knees must be covered.
 Rain gear is largely unnecessary in March, though a small fold-up poncho adds no weight and removes all anxiety.

-How much does a trip to Koh Samui cost in March?
+How Much Does a Trip to Koh Samui Cost in March?

 March is high season, so prices are at their peak.
 Expect to pay 1,500–3,500 THB per night for a decent mid-range guesthouse or hotel away from the beach; beachfront resorts at Chaweng start from around 4,000–6,000 THB.
 Daily food costs can be very reasonable if you eat at local spots and markets (pad thai runs 60–80 THB), but beach restaurants and Chaweng's tourist strip are significantly pricier.
 A typical mid-range day — local breakfast, beach lunch, evening meal, one or two activities — usually comes to 2,000–3,500 THB per person, excluding accommodation and flights.

-Can I take a day trip from Koh Samui to other islands in March?
+Can I Take a Day Trip from Koh Samui to Other Islands in March?

 March is the ideal time for island-hopping, with calm seas making ferry journeys comfortable and reliable.
 The most popular routes from Koh Samui are to Koh Phangan (about 30 minutes by high-speed ferry, good for beaches and the Full Moon Party if dates align), Koh Tao (roughly 1.5 hours, the region's best dive site), and Ang Thong Marine Park (full-day organised tours depart from Na Thon or Maenam pier).
 Book ferries through Lomprayah or Seatran — they are reliable and run multiple times daily.